Annuities: The next big retirement option?

-Hueler adds that no matter how good she thinks this option is, it can be a tough sell because for so long annuities had a deservedly poor reputation.
+Hueler says that no matter how good she thinks this option is, it can be a tough sell because for so long, annuities had a deservedly poor reputation.
 "So many people have had bad experiences being sold something they didn't need or they were offered something anybody would walk away from," she says.

 Needs a federal guarantee

 Alicia Munnell, director of the Center for Retirement Research at Boston College, says annuities within 401(k) plans won't be widely accepted until the federal government offers some kind of reinsurance.
 At this point, every state provides some sort of annuity guarantee.
 Most max out at $250,000.
-If you have more in an annuity, you risk losing it if an insurer goes belly up.
+If you have more in an annuity, you risk losing it if an insurer goes under.

 Munnell believes that's not good enough.
 "Especially in the wake of the financial crisis, people are skeptical about the health of insurance companies.
 For this to work, the government has to say it will ensure that your insurance company will be there to pay out the full amount of the annuity."

 A checklist of questions to ask

-If you are offered one of these plans, be sure to ask these questions, says employee benefits specialist Thomas M. White, a partner with the Rimon law firm in Chicago.
+If you are offered one of these plans, be sure to ask these questions, says employee benefits specialist Thomas M. White, a partner with the Rimon P.C. law firm in Chicago.

 - What insurance company is guaranteeing this plan, and what happens if that company can no longer offer the plan?

 - How are the annuity's assets invested?
 If they are invested in a series of funds, how are the funds selected?
 How diversified are they?

-- What are the costs, and can they be increased in the future?
+- What are the costs, and can they be raised in the future?

 - Can you borrow against the plan in an emergency?

-- What happens if you change jobs?
+- What happens if you switch jobs?
 Will the annuity contract be terminated?
 Will there be a surrender fee, and who will pay it?
-(Portability -- or lack of it -- could be a big problem with these plans.)
+(Portability -- or lack of it -- could be a big drawback with these plans.)